How to Take Care of Flower Plants in Your Garden

 Weeds compete for resources with useful plants and can harbor pests and diseases.
 In order to get the best from your flowers, you need to remove any weeds that grow in your garden.

-If you are growing flowers in a smaller garden or using pots, you can control weeds by just uprooting them.
+If you are growing flowers in a smaller garden or using pots and vases, you can control weeds by just uprooting them.
 For a larger garden, you need to use garden tools like hoe and pick, and you can weed after every one week.

 4. Mulch Your Flowers